Npcldtt/AMXX-Menu-For-Xash3D/README.md

 2. **Extract Files**: Extract the downloaded files to your **valve** file directory.
 3. **Launch**: Start Xash3D, type *exec plugins/voix/menu.cfg* and the menu should be accessible in-game.

+## License

+This project is licensed under the [MIT License](LICENSE), allowing for both personal and commercial use with proper attribution.

 ## Support

 For any inquiries, issues, or assistance regarding the AMXX menu for Xash3D, please open an issue on the repository, and we'll do our best to address it promptly.